choderalab/pymbar/examples/heat-capacity/README.md

 bootstrap error estimate, as seen in the two sample output files.
-We see that the first derivative numerical difference error estimate is off by no more than about 10%, though the variance-derived heat capacity error estimate is off by significantly more (and the second derivative variance is completely wrong).
+We see that the first derivative numerical difference error estimate is off by no more than about 10%, though the variance-derived heat capacity error estimate is off by significantly more (usually 50% or more), and the second derivative variance is completely wrong and needs to be rederived.

 Thanks to Tommy Knotts and Jacob Lewis (BYU) for the data set and the first draft of the script!